-Warning: The behavior of multi-field indexes will change from Numpy 1.15 to Numpy 1.16.
+Warning: The behavior of multi-field indexes changed from Numpy 1.15 to Numpy 1.16.

-In Numpy 1.16, the result of indexing with a multi-field index will be a view into the original array, as follows:
+The result of indexing with a multi-field index is a view into the original array, as follows:

 Assignment to the view modifies the original array.
 The view's fields will be in the order they were indexed.
 Note that unlike for single-field indexing, the view's dtype has the same itemsize as the original array, and has fields at the same offsets as in the original array, and unindexed fields are merely missing.